 How do I know if my window regulator is bad?

-Window regulator repairs typically involve replacing the entire unit.
+Window regulator repair typically involves replacing the entire unit.
 Adjustment and maintenance of this part are almost never done.
-To diagnose a failing window regulator, here are the signs you should watch out for:
+To diagnose a failing car window regulator, here are the signs you should watch out for:

 Window jams and won’t move all the way